Bruce-Robert Pocock

 What about relocation, telecommuting, or travel?

 I've been quite happy with telecommute+travel work in the past.
-I'm not interested in relocation, but might consider relocating within Florida for the right opportunity.
-I live in Broward County, in Fort Lauderdale.
+I'm not interested in relocation.
+I live in the Montavilla neighborhood of Portland, Oregon, USA.

 Employment eligibility…?